Call for applications for the STER program – Internationalization of Doctoral Schools at the Krakow School of Interdisciplinary PhD Studies

 Detailed information is available on NAWA’s website:

 The grant beneficiaries/scholarship holders shall be selected in the first and next call of the STER program by way of an open competition.
-To take part in the competition, KISD PhD students are required to submit an application approved by their supervisors to the KISD Secretary Office by June 17 this year (Friday), 2 p.m. o’clock.
+To take part in the competition, KISD PhD students are required to submit an application approved by their supervisors to the KISD Secretary Office in the period from August 29, 2022 to September 23, 2022, 2 p.m. o’clock.
 The application should include:

 - information about the place of an intended stay (research center, research group etc.), its dates and duration, note: the internship cannot be shorter than 1 month

 - short (2 pages maximum) description of research plans to be executed in the research center.
 The description should include:

 a) plan of the visit with the description of research subject matter and its goals – which must be directly related to the PhD dissertation of a candidate – including a justification for the duration of the stay, for trips of 3 months or longer, the justification for the length of the trip must be detailed,